 Edit this Doc The XCUITest Driver for iOS

-Appium's primary support for automating iOS apps is via the XCUITest
+Appium's primary support for automating iOS apps is via the XCUITest driver.

 (New to Appium?
 Read our introduction to Appium drivers).
 This driver